ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Device Type
    * Minimum Driver Version
    * IsActive
-6. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contains Device Type and Language Code
+6. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contain Device Type and Language Code
    * Device Type
    * Device Specification ID
    * Device Name